-- From the sample of documented examples we reviewed we found there were systems to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of accident and emergency (A&E) attendances. - Patients told us, on the day of inspection, that children and young people were treated in an age-appropriate way and were recognised as individuals. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice worked with midwives, health visitors and school nurses to support this population group.
-For example, in the provision of ante-natal, post-natal and child health surveillance clinics - The practice had emergency processes for acutely ill children and young people and for acute pregnancy complications.
+- From the sample of documented examples we reviewed we found there were systems to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of accident and emergency (A&E) attendances. - Immunisation rates were relatively high for all standard childhood immunisations. - The practice's uptake for the cervical screening programme was 83%, which was comparable with the CCG average of 79% and the national average of 81%. - Patients told us, on the day of inspection, that children and young people were treated in an age-appropriate way and were recognised as individuals. - The practice provided support for premature babies and their families following discharge from hospital.

+Appointments were available outside of school hours and the premises were suitable for children and babies.

+- The practice worked with midwives, health visitors and school nurses to support this population group.
+For example, in the provision of ante-natal, post-natal and child health surveillance clinics. - The practice had emergency processes for acutely ill children and young people and for acute pregnancy complications.